 Introduction to Sustainable Development, 5 credits

-The course is given August 28 to September 15, three full time weeks.
+The course is given from August 31 to September 18, three full-time weeks.
 The course focuses on introducing sustainability, and different challenges in working in an interdisciplinary environment.

 Learning outcomes from the course syllabus.
 On completion of the course, the student should be able to:

 - use and critically relate to scientific literature according to different disciplinary and interdisciplinary traditions and work methods;